-Tackling social isolation and loneliness our free Community Cafe has gone from strength since 2017.
-Blossom Project identified an urgent need to tackle social isolation and loneliness facing older people and vulnerable adults.
-We were particularly inspired to act as a response to the Tower Hamlets Mental Health Strategy.
-Funded by Poplar and Limehouse Health Network, the Communty Café hosts weekly Tea and Coffee mornings.
-Total participants of this be-friending service have been 317 during 2019/20.
-Our volunteers work tirelessly to ensure that local people have a warm and friendly place to meet and connect with other residents.
-They organise many activities such as discussions, light exercise sessions, arts and crafts and day trips for all to enjoy.
-Creating lasting memories and lifetime friendships.
+Our free Community Cafe has gone from strength since 2017 when Blossom Project identified an urgent need to tackle social isolation facing older people and vulnerable adults.
+Funded by Poplar and Limehouse Health Network and supported by the Blossom Together Project, the Community Café hosts weekly Tea/Coffee mornings and Lunches.
+Total participants of this be-friending service have been 200 during 2020/21.
+Our volunteers have worked tirelessly to ensure that local people have a warm and friendly place to meet, have a bite to eat and connect with other residents.

-'Our Intergenerational activities aim to bring people together, promoting greater understanding and respect between generations and contribute to building a cohesive community whilst tackling loneliness and contributing to health and social wellbeing'
+'Our Community Cafe brings people together, promoting greater understanding and respect between generations and contributes to building a cohesive community whilst tackling loneliness, health and social wellbeing'